pemellquist/idmlight/API.md

 ## 4. General API Information
-This section describes operations and guidelines that are common to openidm APIs.
+This section describes operations and guidelines that are common to IDMLight APIs.

 ### 4.1 JSON
-The openidm API currently only supports JSON data serialization formats for request and response bodies.
+The IDMLight API currently only supports JSON data serialization formats for request and response bodies.
 The request format is specified using the 'Content-Type' header and is required for operations that have a request body.
 The response format should be specified in requests using the 'Accept'header.
 If no response format is specified, JSON is the default.

 ### 4.2 Persistent Connections
 By default, the API supports persistent connections via HTTP/1.1 'keep-alive's.
 All connections will be kept alive unless the connection header is set to close.
 In adherence with the IETF HTTP RFCs, the server may close the connection at any time and clients should not rely on this behavior.

 ### 4.3 Faults
-When issuing a openidm API request, it is possible that an error can occur.
-In these cases, the system will return an HTTP error response code denoting the type of error and a openidm response body with additional details regarding the error.
+When issuing an IDMLight API request, it is possible that an error can occur.
+In these cases, the system will return an HTTP error response code denoting the type of error and a IDMLight response body with additional details regarding the error.
 Specific HTTP status codes possible are listed in each API definition.

-## 5. OpenIDM API Resources and Methods
+## 5. IDMLight API Resources and Methods
-The following is a summary of all supported OpenIDM API resources and methods.
+The following is a summary of all supported IDMLight API resources and methods.
 Each resource and method is defined in detail in the subsequent sections.

 **Derived resource identifiers:**

-**{baseURI}** is the endpoint URI for the openIDM REST service.
+**{baseURI}** is the endpoint URI for the IDMLight REST service.
 This may be empty or a defined URI prefix.

 **{ver}** is the specific version URI for the REST API version. the current version is 'v1'.

-### 5.1 OpenIDM API Summary Table
+### 5.1 IDMLight API Summary Table

 |Resource            |Operation                                 |Method |Path                                                          |
 |:-------------------|:-----------------------------------------|:------|:-------------------------------------------------------------|